-There are nights when it is very difficult to fall asleep, is not it?
+There are nights when it is very difficult to fall asleep, is it not?
 You check the clock for the third time in ten minutes.
-It’s past two in the morning and you have to wake up at seven to work.
+It’s past two in the morning and you have to wake up at seven to go to work.
 You do everything to get to sleep, but some stress of personal life, work or an extra glass of coffee prevents you from sleeping.
 In those hours, what to do?
 In addition to avoiding certain specific foods, do not give up.

 Generally, the problem is that you are too worried about something and that is stopping you to relax.
-Whether it’s a distracting sound (gutters, squeaking doors, loud music, etc.), stress or even your worry about “what time is it?”
-There are a few mental games that serve to calm your mind and help you sleep faster.
+Whether it’s a distracting sound (gutters, squeaking doors, loud music, etc.), stress or even your worry about “what time it is?”
+There are a few mental games that serve to calm your mind and could help you sleep faster.
 But before that, check out the list of what not to do in these hours of conflict:

 • Do not get out of bed.
 Unless you can get to sleep on your feet – it’s not that difficult for those who usually get buses/trains / crowded metros – jogging will make you stay awake longer;